cosmosgame/save-the-world/content/the-dream/overview.md

 #### Recognize the Pain

 If you are at the point of feeling the world's pain, congratulations.
 Most of us hide from it.
 It means that you have allowed yourself to open up to a bigger, wider Truth than most.
 This is where we have to start.
 Notice how upsetting all of this is.
 I personally struggle with this.
-I am entering the Grandfather stage of life, and I am ashamed at how profoundly my generation has failed to provide a healthy, nurturing place for our grandchildren.
+As I enter my Grandfather stage of life, I am ashamed at how profoundly my generation has failed to provide a healthy, nurturing place for our grandchildren.
 This is so not OK with me.
 And again, I stop and breathe and let myself really recognize how much pain there is.
 It starts here.

 #### Step fully into the pain